MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 #### Auto-apply labels to cloud attachments

 > [!NOTE]
-> This option is gradually rolling out in preview and subject to change.
+> This option is gradually rolling out in preview.
 >
 > During the preview, we recommend you also configure a retention policy for all SharePoint sites and all OneDrive accounts and configure this retention policy to retains items for one day, starting the retention period when the content was last modified.